-Tooth Extractions – Plano, TX
+Tooth Extractions Plano

-Sometimes Removing a Tooth Is the Right Decision
+Sometimes, Removing a Tooth Is the Right Decision

-A primary goal in dentistry is to preserve your natural teeth since you only get one set, after all.
+A primary goal in dentistry is to preserve your natural teeth since you only get one set.
 However, there are circumstances of decay or disease where the best move for your oral health is to have one or multiple tooth extractions in Plano.
 At Antoon Family Dental, Dr. Antoon is highly qualified to keep you comfortable during the process, as he offers multiple sedation options and has more than two decades of experience.
 Sometimes removing a tooth is the right decision.
 To learn more, continue reading or contact our office for an appointment!

 Why Are Tooth Extractions Necessary?

 A tooth extraction will only be considered after all other options have been explored.
-Our priority will always be to repair your damaged tooth via restorative dentistry like a dental crown or root canal therapy.
+Our priority will always be to repair your damaged tooth via restorative dentistry like a dental crown or root canal treatment.
 But there will be situations where tooth extractions are recommended, such as:

-• Severe tooth decay
+- Severe tooth decay

-• Severe gum disease
+- Severe gum disease

-• An impacted tooth – most commonly involves wisdom teeth
+- An impacted tooth – most commonly involves wisdom teeth

-• Overcrowding – can make oral care more difficult, cause bite problems, or set the stage for impaction
+- Overcrowding – can make oral care more difficult, cause bite problems, or set the stage for impaction

-• Fractured tooth
+- Fractured tooth

-• Tooth luxation – injury to the tissues, ligaments, or bone supporting your tooth
+- Tooth luxation – injury to the tissues, ligaments, or bone supporting your tooth

-If Dr. Antoon recommends a tooth extraction, it is important to take action , so you do not risk more severe complications in the future.
+If Dr. Antoon recommends a tooth extraction, it is important to take action, so you do not risk more severe complications in the future.

 The Process of Removing a Tooth